tony-go/macho_re/README.md

 ## Building

-QuickMacho uses CMake as its build system.
+libmachore uses CMake as its build system.
 To build the project:

 ```bash
 make